Sahil8877/reddit_speaks/README.md

 RedditSpeaks is a fully offline AI pipeline that watches Reddit, describes what it sees, and converts those descriptions into sound.
 The result is a synchronized 30sec audio visual film where every image carries its own unique tone.

 The AI picks where to look based on the time of day : cozy subreddits at night, nature at dawn, surreal content on a late Friday.
-It then generates a 5 word caption per image and maps that caption to a sine-wave frequency.
-Twelve images.
-Twelve tones.
-One film.
+It then generates a 5 word caption per image and maps that caption to a sine wave frequency.
+30 images.
+30 tones.
+1 film.
 Entirely on your machine.

 ---